 - Wraparound Protection: the highlight of this helmet is the removable chin bar for full-face protection when you want it.

 One of the big complaints that Colton had in his video review of the Super 2R is that the fit was hard to get dialed in.
-I personally cannot compare it to the earlier models, but based on my experience versus Colton’s, it seems that Bell has worked hard to address the fit issues for the Super 3R.
+I personally cannot compare it to the earlier models, but based on my experience versus Colton’s, it seems that Bell has worked hard to address the fit issues for the Bell Super 3R.

 I found that the new Float Fit system cinches to the head tightly, without putting too much pressure on any one spot, and allowing for plenty of adjustability depending on headwear (hats, headbands, etc).
 The dial on the back of the helmet is large enough that it’s easy to use even with heavy gloves on, and it reliably cinches or loosens when you want it to, but not when you don’t.
-However, despite apparent improvements, the helmet did still feel like it was sitting high on my head.
+However, despite apparent improvements, the Bell Super 3R did still feel like it was sitting high on my head.
 I think it just took me a while to get used to the difference in shape from my other helmet.

 My test period for this helmet was late fall into winter in Pennsylvania, so I used it in a lot of cooler conditions and didn’t get to test it out in the heat of summer to properly check out the ventilation system.
 As I’m used to well-vented XC helmets, I tend to wear a buff over my ears or a hat once it gets chilly outside, so I didn’t notice an excess of ventilation in cooler temperatures.
 It does seem like it would be well-vented enough to be comfortable in most summertime conditions as well.